Banks in Dubai and the UAE

 - NBS - National Bank of Sharjah (Sharjah) - renamed to Sharjah Islamic Bank

-- Noor Islamic Bank - subsidiary of Dubai Holding, established in 2007 (Dec 2006 news) with AED 4 billion of capital.
+- Noor Bank (was Noor Islamic Bank, NIB) - subsidiary of Dubai Holding, established in 2007 (Dec 2006 news) with AED 4 billion of capital.
 CEO Hussain al-Qemzi.
 Operations start 02 January 2008 with 10 branches in the UAE.
 Dubai branches: Al Fattan Tower, Al Garhoud, Al Mamzar, Bur Dubai near Burjaman Center, Dubai Media City, on Sheikh Zayed Road (between Crowne Plaza and Defense Roundabout).
 Other branches in Abu Dhabi (Al Mansoori Tower), Al Ain, Sharjah (Al Bohairah & Al Rolla).
 Tel +971-4-3627300, website www.noorbank.com.
+Updated 07 Jan 2014 - rebranded as Noor Bank, press release said it still remains an Islamic bank but seemed to say they wanted to make it less obvious so they could market themselves to all customers, not just ones who wanted to bank with and Islamic bank.

 - RAK Bank - National Bank of Ras Al Khaimah (RAK) - www.rakbank.ae - seems to be quite a popular choice with good reports.
 Claim a best bank rating for customer service from Ethos International (Nov 2006 advertisements) but, strangely, EI is a US based NGO (Non-Government Organisation) trying to improve supply of clean water for children around the world.